lachlansimpson/cartodb/cartodb-first_steps.rst

 .. image:: imgs/dashboard_new_map.png

-In the top left we have the simple navigation options - change your view from maps to datasets.
+In the top left we have the simple navigation options - change your view from maps to datasets, and in the top right we can see our account information
+- 50 MB of free data.

 .. image:: imgs/dashboard_dropdown.png

-In the top right we can see our account information - 50 MB of free data.

 .. image:: imgs/dashboard_user.png